-Important - please note that the stairs to the upper floor are very steep and narrow and will be unsuitable for guests with restricted mobility.
+Important - please note that the stairs to the first floor are very steep and narrow and will be unsuitable for guests with restricted mobility.

 Double bedroom with 4’6” bed, two side tables, hanging hooks, two drawers for storage.
 Please note that the bedroom has a coombed ceiling which affects the overall ceiling height of the room.

 There is a small gravelled seating area to the side of the cottage with picnic table and bench seating.